mitodl/hugo-course-publisher/site/content/courses/6-006-introduction-to-algorithms-fall-2011/_index.md

 course_image_caption_text: >-
   <p>In Problem Set 6, students develop algorithms for solving the 2x2x2 Rubik's
   Cube.</p>
-course_description: >-
-  <p>This course provides an introduction to mathematical modeling of
-  computational problems.
-It covers the common algorithms, algorithmic paradigms, and data structures used to solve these problems.
-The course emphasizes the relationship between algorithms and programming, and introduces basic performance measures and analysis techniques for these problems.</p>
 course_info:
   instructors:
     - Prof. Srini Devadas